 - Speak with an educator about anything that may impact on your child’s day.
 (Pre Kindy and Bindi Kindi

 When collecting your child from the centre, please:

 - Sign your child out

 - Collect your child’s belongings, including any wet clothes or artwork and

-PLEASE NOTE: It is essential that you sign the attendance book when on arrival and departure.
+PLEASE NOTE: It is essential that you sign your child in and out when on arrival and departure.
 This attendance record is used to ensure all children are evacuated during a fire drill or in an emergency.
 Failure to sign “IN” could place your child in danger during an emergency and failure to sign “OUT” could result in staff or fire officers re-entering a burning building to locate a missing child and needlessly placing their lives at risk.
-In addition, the signature on the attendance record sheets is a requirement from the licensing department to enable us to claim Child Care Subsidy (CCS) on your behalf.
-As this is a legal document, it is important that parents sign in the correct manner.
+In addition, it is a requirement from the licensing department to enable us to claim Child Care Subsidy (CCS) on your behalf.
+As this is a legal requirement, it is important that parents sign in the correct manner.

 - What to Bring

 Your child will need to bring a bag each day that contains the following personal items:

 - One full change of clothing, including underwear & socks (if worn);